dlantzberg/SigmaTransform-Matlab/README.md

 # SigmaTransform-Matlab
-Implements the Sigma Transform in MATLAB.
+Implements the Sigma Transform, as defined in the thesis _"Quantum Frames and Uncertainty Principles arising from Symplectomorphisms"_, in MATLAB.

 The code, written and tested on _MATLAB R2016a_, with the Signal Processing toolbox installed, should be self-contained and, thus, cloning the repository or copying _all_ the files, found in this repository, to a local folder and changing the Matlab-path to this folder should be enough to use and test the code provided.
 The two examples